 - Coordinate logistics for workshops, events, advocacy efforts, and other community activities

-- Create spreadsheets and work within Asana to track workflows and ensure follow-through by team members
+- Create spreadsheets and work within web-based project management systems to track workflows and ensure follow-through by team members

-- Collect, analyze, and make meaning of data for reports and presentations
+- Collect, analyze, and make meaning of quantitative and qualitative data for reports and presentations

-- Arrange participation-related logistical and culturally-relevant supports such as childcare, flexible scheduling, interpretation/translation, etc.
+- Arrange participation-related, culturally-relevant supports such as childcare, flexible scheduling, interpretation/translation, etc.

-- Communicate regularly in a timely fashion through email, text, and phone
+- Communicate with team members regularly and in a timely fashion through email, text, and phone

 - Cultural humility, including the linguistic and cultural context of Santa Cruz County and the broad socio-economic, systemic forces affecting our communities, especially around race and equity